 It is widely recognized that carbonates are a proxy for the fluids that formed them.
-Published studies demonstrate the need for careful characterization of carbonates in order to interpret geochemical results in geologically meaningful context, and this same attention to detail is needed to understand U-Pb results.
-Carbonates have element ratios that are controlled by the composition of the fluid and the partition coefficient (Kd) of the element for the crystal lattice (Banner and Hanson, 1990).
+Published studies demonstrate the need for careful characterization of carbonates in order to obtain meaningful results, and this same attention to detail is needed to understand U/Pb results.
+Carbonates have element ratios that are controlled by the composition of the fluid and the Kd of the element for the crystal lattice (Banner and Hanson, 1990).
 Special circumstances are required to have elevated U in calcite because the Kd is less than 0.05 (Reeder et al., 2001; Drysdale et al., 2019; Weremeichik et al., 2017).
-However, aragonite, which is metastable, does not exclude U. (Reeder et al., 2001) and Kelly et al. (2003) suggested that high U contents in a speleothem calcite (which we use as a U(VI) standard), might have been inherited from high concentrations in primary aragonite and preserved during neomorphic inversion to calcite.
-No experimental studies for U incorporation have been reported for dolomite, but it is unlikely to have a higher affinity for U than calcite as they have the similar structures and there is more of a size mismatch with Mg than Ca. Using modern settings and a laboratory understanding of trace element incorporation, we know that U incorporation follows aragonite > high Mg calcite> calcite (Chung and Swart, 1990; Reeder et al., 2001).
+However, aragonite, which is metastable, does not exclude U (Reeder et al., 2001) and Kelly et al. (2003) suggested that high U contents in a speleothem calcite (which we use as a U(VI) standard), might have resulted from neomorphism of original aragonite.
+No experimental studies for U incorporation have been reported for dolomite, but it is unlikely to have a higher affinity for U than calcite as they have the similar structures, and there is more of a size mismatch with Mg than Ca. Using modern settings and a laboratory understanding of trace element incorporation, we know that U incorporation is higher in aragonite > high Mg calcite> calcite (Chung and Swart, 1990; Reeder et al., 2001).
 Seawater has elevated U/Pb, but carbonates forming from seawater have much lower U/Pb, demonstrating that the structure has a much higher affinity for Pb than U (Shen and Boyle, 1988), at least at seawater composition.
+A missing component here is that no lab experiments have studied U(IV) incorporation in carbonates.
+There are several published examples of natural carbonates with reduced U (Sturchio, 1998; Cole et al., 2004) and we present one more in this contribution.
+Clearly more work is needed to understand how reduced U is available to go into carbonates.
+Experimental work at elevated T has shown that U(IV)Cl is soluble in acid solutions (Timofeev et al., 2018), and high T experiments of U in hydrocarbons indicate that economic concentrations can be produced via transport in hydrocarbons (Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?